atulgit/Kotak_Cherry/README.md

           This folder also contains BaseRepository & TaskRepository interface, which are imlemented in data folder.

-Entity Folder-> It contains entities used throughout the app.
+**Entity Folder** -> It contains entities used throughout the app.
 'BaseEntity' & 'TaskEntity'.

-UI Folder-> It contains all common UI views and components, Feature folders (Create Task, Task List).
+**UI Folder**-> It contains all common UI views and components, Feature folders (Create Task, Task List).
 It contains flutter widgets.

 View Models Folder -> It contains View Models which uses 'Provider State Management' library.